me20b054/Data-Science-Project-Series/README.md

 Selcting svm2 model with "linear" kernel is encouraging as it has less false positives compared to svm1 even thoough they are having same accuracy_score
 Recall for 0 is higher in second model

+Documentation for Stock Market Prediction:

+Given dataset consists of 251 days of the year 2022 with 31 records in each day.
+(31x251 = 7781)
+All the prices "low","high","open","close" followed the same trend and selected "Closing price" is value to be predicted lablencoded the category column "ticker"
+"date" column has been divided to day,month,year and dropped the year column as it is common for the whole dataset Now the final features are open	high	low	close	adjclose	volume	ticker    month    day

+Scaled all the numerical features split in the ratio 0.7:0.3 (train_data:test_data)

+Utlised the regression models including linearRegression, RandomForestRegressor, GradientBoostRegressor with the followign MSE results on test_data

+LinearRegression  - 0.4194253647496177
+RandomForestRegressor - 1.6607168996246393
+GradientBoostRegressor -1.4227079382621097